nesi/ARCS-systems/data-services/DFuserdoc/all.rst

 filesystem or shared drive.
 Webdav and mounting the data fabric also have problems with large file support.
 They also have issues with authentication timing out (and not offering graceful options for re-authenticating) and there being no way of setting access permissions.
+If you can work with these limitations, webdav and mounting the data fabric offer a powerful means of easily interacting with your data fabric holdings as if they are local files.

 The underlying technology for the Data Fabric is iRODS, and command line clients can also be setup to use the full functionality of that system.
 With